dlens/MaddenClustering/Madden16/Readme.md

 ### Papers

-* [MaddenWriteup.pdf](MaddenWriteup.pdf): Categorization and Evaluation of players based on clustering analysis at all positions
+* [MaddenWriteup.pdf](MaddenWriteup.pdf): Categorization and Evaluation of players based on clustering analysis at all positions (Paper written in LaTeX)
 * [Quarterbacks_Cluster_Paper.pdf](Quarterbacks_Cluster_Paper.pdf): Paper (written in LaTeX) about cluster analysis on quarterbacks